rust-ml/linfa/README.md

 ```
 This selects the `intel-mkl` system library as BLAS/LAPACK backend.
 On the other hand if you want to compile the library and link it with the generated artifacts, pass `intel-mkl-static`.

+## Note on Benchmarks

+If gnuplot is not installed, Criterion will produce plots with the plotters backend as a fallback.
+This leads to the benchmark getting stuck due to [this bug](https://github.com/bheisler/criterion.rs/issues/471).

 # License
 Dual-licensed to be compatible with the Rust project.